TankerElite/CodingGame-Coders-Strike-Back/README.md

 # CodingGame-Coders-Strike-Back
-CodingGame Coders Strike Back by Sander Kornet
+CodingGame Coders Strike Back by TankerElite

 Sources used: Physics Textbooks and Math Textbooks to read up on vector computation.